yunnanpl/esp32_python_gasmeter/README.md

 + page load improvement 2, changing only when counting triggered (from 200-400ms to 10ms)
 + switch from chartist to chartjs (larger, but easier for me)
 + introduced cache http messages to speed up loading, and lower the load on esp32
++ limited the list on the page to last 15 days, to speed up loading

 # Installation